oschwengers/referenceseeker/README.md

 microbial taxonomic groups, i.e. bacteria, archaea, fungi, protozoa and viruses.
-For resulting candidates ReferenceSeeker subsequently computes ANI values picking genomes meeting community standard thresholds by default (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by ANI and conserved DNA.
+For resulting candidates ReferenceSeeker subsequently computes ANI values picking genomes meeting community standard thresholds by default (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by the product of ANI and conserved DNA values.

 The reasoning for subsequent calculations of both ANI and conserved DNA values is that Mash distance values correlate well with ANI values for closely